-Under Alternative 2, APHIS would participate in grasshopper programs with the option of using one of the insecticides carbaryl or diflubenzuron, depending upon the numerous factors related to the grasshopper outbreak and the site-specific characteristics.
-The use of an insecticide would typically occur at half the conventional application rates following the RAATs strategy.
-APHIS would apply a single treatment to affected rangeland areas to suppress grasshopper outbreak populations by a range of 35 to 98 percent, depending upon the insecticide used.
+Under Alternative 2, APHIS would participate in grasshopper programs with the option of using one of the insecticides carbaryl or diflubenzuron, depending upon the various factors related to the grasshopper outbreak and the site-specific characteristics.
+The use of an insecticide would typically occur at half the conventional application rates across the treatment area following the RAATs strategy.
+APHIS would apply a single treatment per treatment season to affected rangeland areas to suppress grasshopper outbreak populations by a range of 35 to 98 percent, depending upon the insecticide used.